 EMERGE is an annual transmedia art, science and technology festival designed to engage diverse publics in the creative exploration of our possible futures.
 The festival’s 2017 theme is Frankenstein, a 200-year old novel that still motivates us to think critically about our creative agency and scientific responsibility.
-This year EMERGE invites visitors into a house of wonder filled with […]
+This […]

 A new project by experimental philosopher Jonathon Keats at Arizona State University involves creating simple, incredibly durable pinhole cameras that will slowly create a single image over the course of a century or a millennium.